 There’s no judgment or right or wrong way to enjoy fall.
 Pumpkin scones, in my opinion, are one of the better fall baked goods.
 I’m not an overly pumpkin spice person and personally hate PSL, but I do like a nice subtly spiced pumpkin baked-good like these pumpkin scones.

 When PSL season rolls out at Starbucks, I do instantly get excited and buy one of their scones.
-I love how their scones are soft and cakey; I don’t, however, love that their scones TWENTY TWO POINTS.
-Fact: you can have three of these pumpkin scones and still have less points that eating one of theirs (and mine is better).
+I love how their scones are soft and cakey; I don’t, however, love that their scones are 500 calories, 23g of fat, and TWENTY TWO POINTS.
+I mean, they are really good though.
+Fact: you can have three of these pumpkin scones and still have less points than eating one of theirs (and mine is better).

 Up until last week, Philly was still feelings mighty summery.
 This week we dropped thirty degrees overnight and like a moth to the flame, I felt compelled to buy some canned pumpkin, sage, butternut squash, and about 10 pounds of honeycrisp apples.